-8. THE EXECUTIVE COMMITTEE:
+4. THE EXECUTIVE COMMITTEE:

-(8) The day-to-day management of the Society's affairs shall be in the hands of the Executive Committee, which shall normally be elected at the Annual General Meeting (AGM);
+(1) The day-to-day management of the Society's affairs shall be in the hands of the Executive Committee, which shall normally be elected at the Annual General Meeting (AGM);

-(2) The Executive Committee shall consist of a President, Vice-President, Secretary, and Junior Treasurer, who shall be elected by the members as in 4(1).
+(2) The Executive Committee shall consist of a President, Vice-President, Secretary, and Junior Treasurer, who shall be elected by the members as in section 4(1) and ought to be different individuals.
 In addition there shall be a Senior Treasurer, who shall be a member of the Regent House, or other person approved by the Junior Proctor.
 The Senior Treasurer shall be appointed by the elected members of the Executive Committee and shall be ex officio a member of the Executive Committee;

-(3) A majority of the elected members of the Executive Committee shall be full-time undergraduate or postgraduate students of the University;
+(3) A majority of the elected members of the Executive Committee shall be fulltime undergraduate or postgraduate students of the University;